ai

 Start small

-Start with tools like Claude and Perplexity.
-They’re the simplest ones, and Claude, in my opinion, is the starting point for any AI work.
+Start with tools like Claude, Perplexity, and Beacon AI.
+They’re the simplest ones: Beacon just runs in the background, and Claude is the starting point for any text/logic work.
 Once you get a feel for how to interact with these tools, it becomes much easier to explore others.
+In my experience, the biggest mindset shift happens when you stop “using tools” and start designing with AI, when it becomes a co-creator in your UX process.

 Experiment